 It’s easier to demonstrate this concept using an example.

-Lets define 3 variables which we would use for our exercise.
+Let’s define three variables which we would use for our exercise.

 dim i, j, cnt

-Define a for loop which would execute from 1 to 10.
+for loop, which would execute from 1 to 10.
 Inside the loop, increment two variables as below.
-This is just for demo, you can put any logic you want.
+This is just for just this demo; however, you can put any logic you want.

 for cnt = 1 to 10 i = i + 1 j = i + 1 next cnt

-Once you do that, you would see a red circle on the left side of the statement, which means a breakpoint has been added to that statement.
+Once you do that, you will see a red circle on the left side of the statement, which means a breakpoint has been added to that statement.
 See the below image.
 In addition, you can add multiple breakpoints as per your needs.

-Once you do that, you would see the variable is added in the watch list of the bottom of the editor.
+Once you do that, you will see the variable added to the watch list at the bottom of the editor.

 Execute by Step

-a) Press F5 again to continue execution of the program and it will halt again in the next breakpoint.
+F5 again to continue the execution of the program, and it will halt again at the next breakpoint.